OPSkins/trade-opskins-api/IItem/GetItems.md

 ----(wear_tier_index) | string | Wear tier index
 ------(meta data properties) | mix | `name`, `category`, `rarity`, `type`, `color`, `image`, `suggested_price`, and `paint_index` from [Standard Item Object](/IItem.md#standard-item-object)

+**VERSION 1 BUG WARNING**: For SKU = 1 items (Skeleton Key), the wear tier index is missing.
+Instead, the key is listed inside of a single-element array.
+So to access it, you would: `items.1[0].name`.
+This will be fixed in version 2.

 #### Output Example
 ```json
 {